Welcome to OpenGRC

 Security

-If you believe you have found a security vulnerability in OpenGRC, please report it to [email protected].
+If you believe you have found a security vulnerability in OpenGRC, please let us know using responsible channels.

 Acknowledgements